kscanne/kscanne.github.io/_publications/1999-01-01-de-sitter-classification.md

-**Abstract**: Given a compact n-manifold Σ with a flat conformal structure, there is a canonical procedure for constructing an associated (n+1)-dimensional de Sitter spacetime homeomorphic to Σ×(0,∞); we call these standard de Sitter spacetimes.
+**Abstract**: Given a compact n-manifold Σ with a flat conformal structure, there is a canonical procedure for constructing an associated (n+1)-dimensional de Sitter spacetime homeomorphic to Σ×(0,∞); we call these *standard de Sitter spacetimes*.
 Our main theorem is a classification of compact de Sitter manifolds; it asserts that every de Sitter spacetime which is a small regular neighborhood of a closed spacelike hypersurface isometrically embeds in a standard de Sitter spacetime.